neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 Even when setting constraints programmatically, you can always change them interactively in the Werkbank UI.

-Here is an example of a use case that customizes the constraints of a slider widget:
+This example shows a use case that customizes the constraints of a slider widget:

 ```dart
 WidgetBuilder sliderUseCase(UseCaseComposer c) {